Max Baer (boxer): Max Schmeling

 On June 8, 1933, Baer fought and defeated German heavyweight and former world champion Max Schmeling at Yankee Stadium, by technical knockout.
 Schmeling was favored to win and was Adolf Hitler's favorite boxer.
 The Nazi tabloid Der Stürmer publicly attacked Schmeling for fighting a non-Aryan, as Baer's father was Jewish, calling it a "racial and cultural disgrace."

 Although the Great Depression, then in full force, had lowered the income of most citizens, sixty thousand people attended the boxing match.
 NBC radio updated millions nationwide as the match progressed.
-Baer, who was of half Jewish descent, wore trunks which displayed the Star of David, a symbol he wore in all his future bouts.
+Baer, who was of one-quarter Jewish descent, wore trunks which displayed a large Star of David, in solidarity with the Jews' situation.
+He wore this symbol in all his future bouts.
 During the match, he dominated the rugged Schmeling into the tenth round, when Baer knocked Schmeling down and the referee stopped the match.
 Columnist Westbrook Pegler wrote about Schmeling's loss, "That wasn't a defeat, that was a disaster", while journalist David Margolick claimed that Baer's victory would come to "symbolize Jewry's struggle against the Nazis."
 Baer became a hero among Jews and those who despised the Nazis.

 Film star Greta Garbo considered Baer's defeat of Schmeling to be a "mini victory" over Nazism, and she invited Baer to visit her while she was filming Queen Christina in Hollywood.
 However, Baer's presence on the set was considered a "sacrilege" in Hollywood, as even MGM studio's head, Louis B. Mayer, wasn't allowed on Garbo's set, since she demanded total privacy while acting.
 Their friendship led to a romance, which lasted until he returned to New York to train for his next match against Primo Carnera.

 World Heavyweight Champion

-On June 14, 1934, at the outdoor Madison Square Garden Bowl at Long Island City, New York, Baer defeated the huge reigning world champion Primo Carnera of Italy, who weighed in at 267 pounds.
+On June 14, 1934, at the outdoor Madison Square Garden Bowl at Long Island City, New York, Baer defeated the huge reigning world champion Primo Carnera of Italy, who weighed in at 267 pounds and was older.
 Baer knocked down the champion 11 times before the fight was stopped in the eleventh round by referee Arthur Donovan to save Carnera from further punishment.
 All the knockdowns occurred in rounds one, two, ten and eleven, which Baer thoroughly dominated.
 The intervening rounds were competitive.
 There is some dispute about the number of knockdowns scored, as Carnera slipped to the canvas on several occasions and was wrestled to the canvas other times.
+In this match, Carnera couldn't stand, he couldn't dodge, or throw powerful punches because, since round one, a severe pain in his ankle had left him unsteady.
+After the fight with Baer, doctors at Columbus Hospital discovered that Carnera had a fractured foot.
 Despite this dominant performance over Carnera, Baer would hold the world heavyweight title for just 364 days.